 Come to think of it, Wharton had too much sense to try and concoct such an outrageous character.
 Nobody would have believed her.

 Ganna Walska wasn’t her real name.
-Born in 1887 in Belarus, she was christened Hanna Puacz; at age nine, when her mother died, she was sent to Moscow to be raised by family with connections to the royal court.
-It was there that she decided to become an opera singer, and wed a Russian baron—only to discover, on the eve of a charity performance, that a married woman’s name couldn’t appear in print.
+Born in 1887 in Belarus, she was christened Anna Puacz and known as Hanna; at age nine, when her mother died, she was sent to St. Petersburg to be raised by family, and eventually made connections to the royal court.
+It was there she decided to become an opera singer, and wed a Russian—only to discover, on the eve of a charity performance, that a married woman’s name couldn’t appear in print.
 “Like all Poles, I loved to dance, especially to waltz,” she writes in her memoir, Always Room at the Top.
 “So suddenly I said, ‘Waltz, Valse, Walska …!’”
 As for Ganna, it’s the Russian version of Hanna.
 An opera diva was born.
 The marriage quickly went south.

 In the winter of 1940, Walska paused to re-read the manuscript of her almost-completed memoir and had to restrain herself from tearing it to pieces.
 At 53, she was living alone in a grand apartment on Park Avenue, reflecting on a tumultuous romantic history, a short-lived perfume business (“Divorcons” was a bittersweet oriental scent), and an opera career that inspired reviews such as “incredibly bad singing,” as Time wrote after her 1929 performance at Carnegie Hall.
 But it was the very recent past that was causing her the most angst.